hackclub/hackclub/workshops/spinning_wheel/README.md

 ^ Right now your page will look like this.

 # Part 3: Inspecting The Default Files
-Here on the right side in the files section, you can see 3 files that are:
+Here on the left side in the files section, you can see 3 files that are:

 1. index.html
 2. script.js